-With inflammatory PCOS the tell-tale symptoms will be weight loss plateau, feeling fatigued most of the time, bloating, cystic acne, rashes, joint pain (almost an arthritic-type pain).
+With inflammatory PCOS the tell-tale symptoms will be weight loss plateau, feeling fatigued most of the time, bloating, cystic acne, rashes, joint pain (almost an arthritic-type pain), and other inflammatory markers.

 You may also experience irritability and even feelings of anxiety after eating, stomach aches, and brain fog.

 The two types of inflammation are acute and chronic.